penguinpowernz/go-ian/README.md

 ### Other

+Use `-h` to get help on commands and their available flags.

 Some other commands:

-    ian install     # installs the current package ian excludes    # shows the excluded files ian size        # calculates the package size (in kB) ian -v          # prints the ian version ian version     # prints the package version ian versions    # prints all known versions ian deps        # prints the dependencies line by line bpi             # run build, pkg, install
+    ian -d dpkg pkg # uses the folder called `dpkg` as the package root ian excludes    # shows the excluded files ian size        # calculates the package size (in kB) ian -v          # prints the ian version ian deps        # prints the dependencies line by line
-    pi              # run pkg, install
-    pp [target]     # run pkg, push
-    bp              # run build, pkg
-    bpp [target]    # run build, pkg push

-You can also use the envvar `IAN_DIR` in the same way that you would use `GIT_DIR` - that is, to do stuff with ian but from a different folder location.
+You can also use the envvar `IAN_DIR` instead of `-d` in the same way that you would use `GIT_DIR` - that is, to do stuff with ian but from a different folder location.

 Use `DEBUG=1 ian pkg` to show debug logs for ian commands.